deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 From a code perspective, all configuration settings ultimately come through the [`RegistryConfig`][registry-config] class.
 This includes a Dagger module called `ConfigModule` that provides injectable configuration options.
-Some legacy configuration options that can be changed in this class include timeout lengths and buffer sizes for various tasks, email addresses and URLs to use for various services, more Cloud Storage bucket names, and WHOIS disclaimer text.
-Currently, in order to configure custom configuration, you need to copy `ConfigModule`, make changes to it, and include your new version instead of the default one in all Dagger components.
-All of these options will be replaced with YAML configuration settings in the near future.
+While most configuration options can be changed from within the yaml config file, certain derived options may still need to be overriden by changing the code in this module.

 ## OAuth 2 client id configuration